spotinst/help/src/docs/spot-connect/integrations/aws-health.md

 ## Prerequisites
 Set up an [API key](spot-connect/integrations/apikeys).

-## Create a Workflow using AWS Health Trigger Node
+## Create a Workflow Using AWS Health Trigger Node

 1. In the Spot console, select **Connect** > **Workflows**.
 2. Click **New Workflow** and enter a name for the workflow.
 3. Select **AWS Health Trigger** > **Create Workflow**.